7th Grade Language Arts 2022 - 2023

 In addition to classroom reading, students will be responsible for setting a reading goal for self-selected, level-appropriate novels throughout the year.
 The novel should be in class every day.

-All students will have the privilege to use a Chromebook during class.
+All students will have the privilege of using a Chromebook during class.
 Students are expected to follow the school-wide guidelines for proper electronics usage and show excellent digital citizenship.
 Failure to comply with the classroom Chromebook usage rules may result in the confiscation of the Chromebook and the loss of electronic privileges.

 In this class, you will have various homework assignments on a daily basis and occasional projects or alternate assignments.
 Students are also expected to bring their Chromebooks daily, fully charged and ready for use.